labilezhu/envoy-insider-en/docs/source/arch/listener/listener-connection.md

 The steps are:
 1. epoll receives the connection request and completes 3 handshakes.
-It is better to callback to TcpListenerImpl::onSocketEvent().
+At the end, callback to TcpListenerImpl::onSocketEvent().
 2. eventually syscall `accept()` to get the FD of the new socket.
 3. call ActiveTcpListener::onAccept()
 4. create a new connection-specific `ListenerFilterChain`.